The official notification for MAT February 2024 is released and the test sessions will be held in all three modes (PBT

 Which colleges/institutes accept MAT scores?

 mentioned on the official website, there are several others that extend MBA admission on the basis of MAT scores.
 The number of colleges accepting MAT scores keeps varying every year.
-A total of 332 B-schools accepted MAT scores in February 2017.
-Some of top management colleges accepting MAT scores are:
+Some of the top management colleges accepting MAT scores are:

-- Jagan Institute of Management Studies, New Delhi
+- Jagan Institute of Management Studies (JIMS), New Delhi

 - Indus Business Academy, Bangalore